JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Security Notice ==

 Both 'codeviewer' series and 'articleloader' series do not support loading by post titles.
 Because post titles can not be guaranteed for unique naming, rewriting content attack by hackers may occur on junior graded users (such as "Fellow"). post ID and post slug have its unique naming.
-In extending or modifying this plugin, make sure NOT to use post titles for loading "Articles".
-This plugin prohibit to load "Articles" which do not be published by senior graded users (such as "Editor").
-Senior graded users should pay attention to invest SVGs, JavaScript and other scripts in "Articles" for stopping any malicous activities before publishing "Articles".
+In extending or modifying this plugin, make sure NOT to use post titles for loading "jArticles".
+This plugin prohibit to load "jArticles" which do not be published by senior graded users (such as "Editor").
+Senior graded users should pay attention to invest SVGs, JavaScript and other scripts in "jArticles" for stopping any malicous activities before publishing "jArticles".

 == Installation ==

 Jimmy Codeviewer is a plugin under the terms of the GNU GPL.
 Now on its Beta Version.
 I can't guarantee correct functions on this plugin.
 But if you have some curious to this plugin, you can download and test it.
 Make sure to activate this plugin in "Installed Plugins" page.

+This Plugin uses several text domains.
+Names of shortcodes may conflict with shortcodes in other plugins.
+Post Type Name, "jArticle" is considering its unique naming, but even "jArticle", this name may conflict with other Post Type Name.
+LATEX, a renowned digital document preparation system, uses "jarticle" as a document class.
+But I think, in WordPress, "jArticle" as Post Type Name is unique naming.
+Before activating this plugin, make sure to check naming conflict between this plugin and others.

 == Copyright ==